library-data-platform/ldp/doc/Admin_Guide.md

     user name.
   * `direct_database_password` (string; optional) is the password for the specified FOLIO database user name.

 * `disable_anonymization` (Boolean; optional) when set to `true`, disables anonymization of personal data.
 Please read the section on "Data privacy" above before changing this setting.
 As a safety precaution, the configuration attribute `disable_anonymization` in table `ldpconfig.general` also must be set.

+* `allow_destructive_tests` (Boolean; optional) when set to `true`, allows the LDP database to be overwritten by integration tests.
+It should only be enabled for an LDP database that is being used as a testing sandbox, and never in a production or staging deployment.

 Further reading